 In the 15th and 16th centuries, the fortifications were rebuilt to adapt to the use of firearms.
 Traditionally, the greatest attention was paid to the most endangered elements – the gates.
 Presumably, also then, the curtains of the wall were raised and their finial changed.
 Perhaps these works were carried out after 1454, when with the outbreak of the Polish-Teutonic war, the Teutonic Knights sold the town together with the New March region to the Electorate of Brandenburg in order to raise funds for the war.
 They left themselves the formal possibility of rebuying the pledge, but it never happened, and in 1517 the Order finally gave it up.

-In the 18th century, the liquidation of the fortifications began.
-The earth ramparts and moats were leveled, leaving only their fragments from the south and south-west, and part of the towers were pulled down.
-At the beginning of the 19th century, the gates were demolished, and over time, houses and outbuildings were added to the remains of the defensive walls.
-The Second World War and post-war negligence brought further destructions.
+In the 18th century, the process of dismantling the fortifications began.
+The ramparts and moats were leveled, only fragments from the south and south-west were left.
+Also some of the towers were slightened.
+At the beginning of the 19th century, the gates were dismantled, and over time, houses and economic buildings were added to the remains of the defensive walls.
+Further damages were brought by the Second World War and post-war renovation negligence.

-Lukas E, Średniowieczne mury miejskie na Pomorzu Zachodnim.
-Poznań 1975.
+Lukas E., Średniowieczne mury miejskie na Pomorzu Zachodnim, Poznań 1975.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.